8 Ways to Use LinkedIn to Earn a Six-Figure Freelance Income

 - Freelance writer LinkedIn tip: I look at ‘who viewed your profile.’
 This is a good way to see who’s been reviewing your LinkedIn profile and to use it as an excuse to reach out if you think it’s someone you might be interested in working with.
 Feel free to shoot them a message saying that you noticed they checked out your profile and you wanted to inquire about any content needs you could help with.
 I’ve used this tactic to find new freelance writing jobs, especially when freelance writing work is slow.

 - Freelance writer LinkedIn tip: I make sure my profile is up-to-date.
 When I turn in work for a new client, I add that company’s name to my profile.
 I make sure I’m updating my skills, headline, and experience so I’m more likely to show up in search results when clients are looking for these skills.
 When I add a new freelance writing online course, I add it on my LinkedIn profile.
 I had a book published by Simon & Schuster in 2020 so I added that to my profile and under my experience.
 I don’t notify my network every time I make these changes – that would be annoying! – but I think having a strong LinkedIn profile as a freelancer helps me stand out on LinkedIn.
 I can see that some connections find me via the LinkedIn home page and I think that’s due to me regularly applying these freelance writer LinkedIn tips.

 Engage with the platform regularly in order to show up in potential freelance clients’ feeds as a freelancer they’ll want to work with.
 Apply these 5 ways to get noticed on LinkedIn.

-Tags: content marketing, content marketing clients, editors, freelance writing advice, how to make more money, magazine editors, making six figures freelancing, six figure income, six-figure freelancer
+Tags: content marketing, content marketing clients, editors, freelance writing, freelance writing advice, freelance writing tips, how to make more money, magazine editors, making six figures freelancing, six figure income, six-figure freelancer